 ● Requiring all vendors to wear a facial mask, unless the vendor has a medical condition that exempts them from wearing a facial mask.

-● Requiring staff and vendor check-in stations/temperature screening/health assessments.
+● Requiring staff check-in stations/temperature screening/health assessments.

 ● Posting signs related to health and safety during the pandemic.